ironmeld/builder-hex0/README.md

 There are a few non-obvious techniques used to pull this off.

+### BIOS access

+The kernel runs in 32-bit mode but temporarily drops into 16-bit mode to access BIOS routines (for disk and console I/O).

 ### fork/execve/waitpid

 The kernel "simulates" a spawn pattern with this pattern: